Creating a Pbulk Chroot

 There are many ways to go about building binary packages and many sets of instructions for doing so.

 The approach we use is designed to be as simple and safe as possible.
-Below are instructions for setting up the safest possible pbulk package-building environment using CentOS Linux or NetBSD.
+Below are instructions for setting up the safest possible pbulk package-building environment using a derivative of Redhat Enterprise Linux (RHEL), or NetBSD.

 One of the issues you will run into eventually while building packages is "leakage".
 For example, sometimes a poorly written configure script with hard-coded search paths might slip through QA and cause pkgsrc to use a build tool or library installed by Yum or other means.